Beet Hummus Recipe

 - Place all the ingredients into a food processor or in a high-speed blender.

-- Blend until smooth and ultra creamy. if it looks too thick, you might gradually add some of the reserved chickpea liquid or some water until the desired consistency is reached.
+- Blend until smooth and ultra creamy.
+If it looks too thick, gradually add some of the reserved chickpea liquid or some water until the desired consistency is reached.

-- Taste ad adjust the seasoning according to your own taste.
-You might want to add a bit more salt, pepper, lemon juice.
-Taste and adjust seasonings to your liking.
+- Taste and adjust the seasoning according to your own taste.
+You might want to add a bit more salt, pepper, or lemon juice.

-- If time allows, transfer the hummus to a container and let is rest in the fridge for about 30 minutes until the flavors can meld.
+- If time allows, transfer the hummus to a container and let it rest in the fridge for about 30 minutes until the flavors blend together.

-- Serve it in a large plate or in a small serving bowl, make a nice swirl on top with the back of a spoon, top with chopped walnuts, seeds, and a drizzle of extra virgin olive oil.
+- Serve it on a large plate or in a small serving bowl.
+With the back of a spoon, make a nice swirl on top.
+Top with chopped walnuts, seeds, and a drizzle of extra virgin olive oil.
 Serve with crackers, pita bread, or crudités on the side.

 I made this recipe and added fenugreek leaves, a staple in Indian cuisine and often added to saag paneer.
 It tasted great!
 Next time, I might experiment further and add some coriander powder, too- I’m an Indian food fiend!